 - uncompensated.1

-CFRA grants up to 12 workweeks per year of unpaid leave for the following reasons:
+FMLA grants up to 12 workweeks per year of unpaid leave for the following four reasons:

 - bonding with a newborn, adopted child, or foster child;

-- addressing and recovering from your own serious health condition (not including pregnancy);
+- addressing and recovering from your own serious health condition, including pregnancy; and/or

 - ongoing treatment or ongoing supervision by a healthcare provider.